cwi-foosball/foosball/README.md

 ```
 # nixos-rebuild switch --flake /etc/nixos/foosball#foosballrasp
 ```
+(This can take a few minutes… the raspberry is not a fast system and NixOs consumes enough RAM during the nixpkgs evaluation that it will surely use the swap file extensively… which is really slow)

 Note that for now, `foosballrasp` uses an external server hosted at https://foosball.cwi.nl (so you need a vpn to access it if you are outside of the building).
 If you want to create an independent instance, you can use `foosballrasp-with-api` instead to build a full website with the database, and `foosballrasp-extern-api` if you want to use a local frontend but use the backend of https://foosball.cwi.nl (useful to share the same database but get a more recent GUI).